 SocialSnap is a WordPress plugin that adds beautiful social share buttons on your blog, with more customization options and faster loading than anyone else on the market.

-For how minimalist and straight forward this free WordPress plugin is, it's become one of the highest return blogging tools I've installed on my site.
+For how minimalist and straight forward this free WordPress plugin is, it’s become one of the highest return blogging tools I’ve installed on my site to amplify my content marketing results.

 It’s as easy as it gets when it comes to embedding quick and easy tweetable quotes or content you want to encourage readers to share anywhere within your blog content.